 N.C.
-12 – from the southern portion of the Pea Island National Wildlife Refuge to northern Rodanthe, including a section known as the "S-curves" – is susceptible to breaches caused by storms, including Hurricane Irene in 2011 and Hurricane Sandy in 2012.
+12 from the southern portion of the Pea Island National Wildlife Refuge to northern Rodanthe, including a section known as the S-curves, is susceptible to breaches caused by storms.

-In response to severe beach erosion caused by Hurricane Sandy, the Federal Highway Administration in March 2013 approved emergency relief funds to pay for a beach nourishment project that used 1.6 million cubic yards of sand dredged from two sandbars in the Atlantic Ocean.
+In response to severe beach erosion caused by Hurricane Sandy in 2012, the Federal Highway Administration approved emergency relief funds in March 2013 to pay for a beach nourishment project that used 1.6 million cubic yards of sand dredged from two sandbars in the Atlantic Ocean.
 The project – a short-term solution to preserve the highway until a long-term solution to the breach could be developed and built – was completed in fall 2014.

 Bonner Bridge Replacement Project.